Foekje Dillema: After the ban

+Posthumous testing

 Dillema, having the typical female phenotype, was designated female at birth, raised as a girl and lived her life as a woman.
-After her death a forensic test on body cells obtained from her clothing showed signs of a Y-chromosome in her DNA.
+After her death, a forensic test on body cells obtained from her clothing showed signs of a Y-chromosome in her DNA.
 She may have been a genetic mosaic, having cells with either 46,XX (female) or 46,XY (male) chromosomes, in approximately a one-to-one ratio, in her skin.
 The forensic report speculated that Dillema developed from a zygote with an XXY genotype that promptly divided into a half XX, half XY embryo through nondisjunction.
 Dillema was probably a 46XX/46XY woman.
 This is also known as ovotesticular disorder of sex development (DSD) or true hermaphroditism.

 Her biographer Max Dohle concludes that Dillema, having a Y-chromosome, would never have been allowed to race in the last 45 years.
-The Barr body test (1966) as well as the test based on PCR (1992) scan for a Y-chromosome or an SRY-gene on the Y-chromosome.
+The Barr body test (1966) as well as the test based on PCR (1992) scanned for a Y-chromosome or an SRY-gene on the Y-chromosome.
 All female athletes with a Y-chromosome were expelled from competition from 1966 until 2011.
-At the end of the century, renowned institutions worldwide protested against the viewpoint of the International Olympic Committee (IOC), causing the mandatory gender test based on the Y chromosome to be abandoned.
-In case of doubt, an athlete with a hyperandrogenic syndrome can still be tested, by a multidisciplinary medical team, during a large tournament like the Olympic Games.
-The IAAF and the IOC test testosterone levels since May 2011.
-An athlete with hyperandrogenism not having CAIS will not be allowed to compete without suitable medical treatment.

 Dohle concludes that Dillema was an intersex individual who had ovotesticular DSD.
 She had an operation on her glands in 1952.
 During the operation, testes or ovotestes were removed.
 The SRY-gene on the Y is the testis determining factor, so Dillema may have had infertile testes or ovotestes palpable in her groin.
 These ovotestes produce more testosterone than ovaries.
-Higher testosterone levels were considered unfair towards the competition, despite being an entirely natural feature of Dillema's physiology.